CREMS Summer Research Program

 • Submitted projects will be reviewed and scored by the CREMS adjudication committee.
 We typically receive 150+ applications and can fund around 40-50 projects.
 CREMS positions will be offered to the supervisor/projects with the highest scores.
 We expect to complete the review process and notify successful applicants that their project will be posted by April 1, 2024.

 • We only allow ONE student per project.
-Once the selection is made you will notify the CREMS office by May 1, 2024
+Once the selection is made supervisors are to notify the CREMS office by May 1, 2024

 • Write to us at crems.programs@utoronto.ca if you have any questions or require further details.